Return to the Newsroom

 According to the Accounting Act, accounting documents can be stored in electronic form, but in order to avoid tax problems, it is better to also have a paper version of the documents.
 However, accounting in Poland is changing with the introduction of the E-Invoice system (KSeF), which will require issuing and receiving invoices in electronic form.
 The above-mentioned invoices will be stored in the national E-Invoice System (KSeF).

-Upcoming changes in Polish accounting regulations
+Upcoming changes in regulations for accounting in Poland

 The introduction of the electronic system and electronic invoices (mentioned above) will be a big challenge for companies both in terms of accounting in Poland and IT infrastructure.
 It forces companies to make big changes in accounting systems in order to connect to KSeF.